Prince (2010 film)

-Prince - It's Showtime! (simply Prince) is a 2010 Indian Hindi-language science fiction action thriller film directed by Kookie Gulati.
+Prince - It's Showtime! (simply Prince) is a 2010 Indian Hindi language science fiction action thriller film directed by Kookie Gulati.
 Co-produced by Kumar S. Taurani and Ramesh S. Taurani under the banner of Tips Industries, the film, which is based on the 2009 American film Hardwired, stars Vivek Oberoi as the titular amnesiac thief who races against time to find an antique coin and becomes surrounded by several people wanting the coin, including three women claiming to be his only girlfriend.

-The film co-stars Aruna Shields, Nandana Sen, Neeru Bajwa and Sanjay Kapoor.
+The film co-stars Aruna Shields, Isaiah, Nandana Sen, Neeru Bajwa and Sanjay Kapoor.
 The dialogues were written by Mayur Puri.
 The songs were composed by Sachin Gupta, with the lyrics penned by Sameer.
 The background score was composed by Sandeep Shirodkar.

 Along with its dubbed versions in Tamil and Telugu, the film was released theatrically on 9 April 2010.